quiltdata/quilt/docs/README.md

 # Quilt is a versioned data portal for AWS

+* [open.quiltdata.com](https://open.quiltdata.com/) is a petabyte-scale open
+data portal that runs on Quilt
+* [quiltdata.com](https://quiltdata.com) includes case studies, use cases, videos, and information on how you can run a private Quilt instance

 ## Who is Quilt for?
 Quilt is for data-driven teams of both technical and non-technical members (executives, data scientists,